Decent Work Regulation in Africa

 - United Textile Employees (UNITE), Lesotho

 A Regional Meeting was held in Cape Town on 18 June 2018.
 The Meeting brought together participants from the region and international partners.
 The aim was to provide the opportunity for a regional and international dialogue on the legal strategies that can achieve decent work in Africa, with a particular focus on the garment sector.

 ENFORCING LABOUR LAWS IN SOUTHERN AFRICA

 The project aims to better understand the limitations and strengths of multi-stakeholder models in South Africa and Lesotho.
 The focus is on whether these models provide a better way to enforce labour rights.

-Fieldwork is being carried out during April-July 2018 in the garment sectors in South Africa and Lesotho.
-This research involves interviews with stakeholders in both countries, including governments officials, employers, unions, NGOs, and workers themselves.
+To investigate this question, fieldwork was carried out in the garment sectors in South Africa and Lesotho during 2018.
+This research involved interviews with stakeholders in both countries including government officials, employers, unions, NGOs and other local initiatives, and workers themselves.